Phase diagram of the hexagonal lattice quantum dimer model: Order parameters, ground-state energy, and gaps

 The first order transition from the star phase to the plaquette phase is found to occur at $\VtC=-0.228\pm0.002$ and the corresponding symmetry change is clearly reflected in the computed sublattice dimer densities.
 We also shed some light on the differences between the actual ground states and the corresponding ``ideal'' star and plaquette states, as witnessed by the computed ground-state energies and the behavior of the different dimer observables.

 A main result of the present paper is strong numerical evidence for a finite excitation gap in the plaquette phase.
-We find that it attains a maximum of roughly $0.7t$ around $V/t\approx 0.1$.
+At $V/t=0.1$, we find a gap of about $0.6t$, using imaginary-time dimer-dimer correlators and plaquette-flip correlators.
+This is further supported by the convergence of different observables at finite temperatures.
+For the attainable cell sizes ($6\times 6$ plaquettes) in the variational treatment, the obtained excitation gap estimate of about $1t$ is still rather large.